lightec-xyz/chainark/example/README.md

 5. Go to the `recursive` folder, build the application, run `./recursive --setup` to generate proving key and verification key for the recursive circuit;
 6. Go to the `fp_recursive` folder and run `./fp_recursive`, update the result to the implementation of function `GetRecursiveFpBytes`;

+### compute the proofs

 Now setup is complete.
 Run below commands to compute the proof:

 7. Go to the `unit` folder, run `./unit_script.sh`;
 8. Go to the `genesis` folder, run `./genesis_script.sh`;
 9. Go to the `recursive` folder, run `./recursive_script.sh`.

-Now you have exactly one proof for each and every id.
+Now you have exactly one proof for each and every id: the genesis id is recognized, its successor is proved with a `unit` proof, the next is proved with a `genesis` proof, and the rest with a corresponding `recursive` proof.